zianpan/anlp-spring2025-hw2/README.md

 ## Acknowledgements

-This assignment was based on the [Spring 2024 version of this assignment](https://github.com/neubig/nlp-from-scratch-assignment-spring2024).
+This assignment was based on the Spring 2024 version of this assignment by Graham Neubig and TAs.

 ## References